ParanoidAandroid42/ParanoidAandroid42/README.md

 🚀  I thrive on new projects and creative challenges.
 If you think I can help bring your vision to life, I'd love to hear from you.
 I'm always open to collaboration and excited to contribute to innovative projects.

-If you share the same beliefs or have a project in mind that we could collaborate on, feel free to reach out!
+Feel free to reach out!
  [LinkedIn](https://www.linkedin.com/in/asli-tuzcuoglu/), [Instagram](https://www.instagram.com/portatifevren/?hl=en) or [e-mail](info@aslituzcuoglu.com).

 🔗 [Visit my website here](https://www.aslituzcuoglu.com/)